 The Library, ARC and ITS will help you with the tools you need to succeed in your education.
-For further information join the library tours during Orientation, come any time to the Service Desk and request a more private library tour, visit our library web page or write to us at: firstname.lastname@example.org
+For further information join the library tours during Orientation, come any time to the Navigation Desk and request a more private library tour, visit our library web page or write to us at: firstname.lastname@example.org

 AUP library has approximately 41,000 print volumes and over 545,000 ebooks as of early 2017.

 If you are unsure how to find the books you want or how to acquire books we don't have, don't hesitate to ask for help.
 Different countries have different 'styles' of libraries and you may need help getting to know YOUR new library!
 Just ask!

 You can come to the library, email the library at email@example.com or fill out a Research Help form and we can either answer you by email or you can ask for a meeting with a librarian.
 We can meet and bring you up to date on how to use the catalog, find books, articles, how to evaluate web sites and much more.

 Let us know if you need help and try to do it as early as possible so that we have more time to devote to you.

 AUP Databases Browse Journal Titles Ebooks and Reference AUP Library Hours Find Books in Other LibrariesLibrary Staff Ask for Research Help

 The American University of Paris Library | 6, rue du Colonel Combes | 75007 Paris, France | tel.
 01 40 62 05 61